For my first article of the New Year I wanted to do a retrospective about something that combines my two favourite genres – horror and video gaming.

 Is it any good?

-In addition, the interface, whilst quite clever for the time, required you to occasionally have the cursor precisely located in order to find a clue or item.. ..sometimes these locations are only a few pixels square in size, so it can turn into a little bit of an uninteresting and frustrating hunt and ‘click-fest’.
+The interface, whilst quite clever for the time, required you to occasionally have the cursor precisely located in order to find a clue or item.. ..sometimes these locations are only a few pixels square in size, so it can turn into a little bit of an uninteresting and frustrating hunt and ‘click-fest’.
 Admittedly, most things are easy to find and there is some logic to their location, but others are bewilderingly obtuse.
 As such, the actual game play has not aged at all well.

 For some of these reasons, reviews at the time of the games release, whilst favourable, were also critical.
 For example, Computer Gaming World stated that the game was “the most integrated and effective feel for a horror adventure yet” but criticized the unforgiving real-time game play that often caused un-winnable situations, hard-to-find on-screen puzzle elements, and an overly abrupt ending, stating that “the interactive elements are so poorly implemented that they nearly destroy the effect” of the graphics and sound.